J-ak-e/Password-Generator/README.md

 A simple password generator.

 # Features:
->Length from 5 to 100
->Lowercase, Uppercase, Numbers and Symbols
+>Length can go from 5 to 100 and the generated password can have any of Lowercase, Uppercase, Numbers and Symbols

 # Languages:
->English
+>English and Italian
->Italian